SkoolNotes/Taproot/2020MATH530/KBe20math530flo10.md

 ![[Pasted image 20200924131215.png]]
 - The span of that vector is a line.
 It's a subspace.
 But it's not the biggest, because there's also R^2

+## Given a linearly independent set of vectors, would the span equal to the vector space?
+- No?

 ---